agouliel/agouliel.github.io/_posts/2023-11-09-django-separate-logout-pages.markdown

 `mkdir templates`

-and add your base template:
+and add your base template, from which every other template will inherit:

     <!-- templates/_base.html -->
     <!DOCTYPE html>